hjorne/TransBurst/README.md

 well as the default machine learning predictor modules found in main/predictor and main/scaler, then using it is simple.

+The configuration of this project is stored in 3 configuration .json files, found in main/config.

 First, you run ingest.py on a directory with whatever videos you want
 transcode:
 `./ingest.py relative/path/to/directory`